hydra3333/Pi4NAS64/README.md

    - as at 2020.11.07, we haven't moved over to the 64-bit version of hd-idle (although eveything else should install/work under 64bit)

 9. Of probable interest, playable .mp4 files are
-   - not interlaced (a `Chromecast Ultra` device will not play them, and probably not the "Google ChromeCast for Google TV" either)
+   - not interlaced (a `Chromecast Ultra` device will not play them, and probably not the "Google ChromeCast with Google TV" either)
    - max resolution of `1080p` and having an `SDR` colour scheme (unless we have a `Chromecast Ultra` device, in which case `4K` and `HDR`)
    - ideally encoded with codecs `h.264(avc)/aac` ... or `h.265(hevc)/aac`
    - videos encoded with `hevc/avc` won't play in a Chrome browser, but they *will* cast to and play on a Chromecast device
      * (... neither type of video plays inside a Pi's Chromium browser, unfortunately)
-   - Google's *probably out-of-date list* of acceptable .mp4 codecs for the `Chromecast Ultra` is at https://developers.google.com/cast/docs/media but as yet we can't find one for the "Google ChromeCast for Google TV"
+   - Google's *probably out-of-date list* of acceptable .mp4 codecs for the `Chromecast Ultra` is at https://developers.google.com/cast/docs/media but as yet we can't find one for the "Google ChromeCast with Google TV"

 10. We could try using a Raspberry Pi 3b+ instead of a Pi 4, it would build fine, however
     - it only has USB2 to attach the external, drives which may not provide the bandwidth one needs to deliver uninterrupted streams